Chapter in this post:

 The knives I have here only have a blade length of 9 or 10 cm.
 12 cm is quite big...
 I guess the manufacturers are careful not to exceed that.

-So it seems like it doesn't matter how long the blade is.
+So it seems that it doesn't matter how long the blade is.
 As soon as it is a one-handed knife, where the blade locks, it is forbidden under German law.
 So the definition of "one-handed jackknife" and "two-handed jackknife" is important.
-While you can hardly open the Culturo by Wolfgangs with one hand and it definitely falls into the "non-one-handed knife" category (i.e. allowed in Germany!), the Kubey Momentum is advertised as a one-handed knife and therefore not in Germany permitted.
+While you can hardly open the Culturo by Wolfgangs with one hand and it definitely falls into the category "not one-handed knives" (i.e. allowed in Germany!), the Kubey Momentum is advertised as a one-handed knife and therefore not in Germany permitted.
 I will expressly mention this again at the top of the article so that you do not buy anything that you are not allowed to carry with you.
 Thank you Marcus!